-Tl-the vehicle involved is a 2003 Acura Mdx.
+Tl-the contact owns a 2003 Acura Mdx.
 While driving approximately 30 mph, the contact noticed fluid leaking continuously onto the road.
 Once the contact reached their destination, it was determined that a large quantity of transmission fluid had leaked from the vehicle.
 The vehicle was towed to an authorized dealer who advised the contact that the failure was contributed to a faulty part within the radiator causing coolant to leak into the transmission.
 As a result, the transmission was damaged.
 The manufacturer was notified of the problem.
 The approximate failure mileage was 163,000.
 Kmj.
-This transmission fluid leaking problem happened on Tuesday, September 18, 2012.

-The car is a 2004 Acura Mdx.
 Internal leak in radiator causing a leak of coolant to transmission fluid and vice versa, damaging transmission and rendering car not drivable within moments.
-This problem occurred on June 5, 2012.

-The car is a 2004 Acura Mdx.
 I was driving my car about 35 mph and the transmission started slipping.
 I pulled over to the side of the road and had the car towed.
 The radiator fluid had leaked into the transmission, initially I had the radiator replaced and had the contaminated fluid flushed and replaced several times.
 I drove the car for several days thinking that had taken care of the problem- it did not!!
 I had to have the transmission replaced at 103,764 miles.
 The total cost to me for both repairs was $4519.
 09. Now I am finding out that has been a problem and I feel that Acura should have recalled all of the 2004 Acuras and should pay or in the very least help with the cost of the repairs.
-It was Fri., Jan.
-20, 2012 when this transmission fluid leaking issue occurred.

 |Problem Category||Number of Problems|